 Let me select the name of the day

 Now you can see the extra column displaying the day name.
-Next, hit Close & Apply option under the Home tab to apply these changes.
+Next, hit the Close & Apply option under the Home tab to apply these changes.

-Please wait until the changed are applied
+Please wait until the changes are applied.